 - Listen in a more profound, direct way to what is happening inside and outside of yourself, moment by moment

 - Benefit from a ‘healing’ effect, even when you are not speaking to your therapist.

 Therapy using creative techniques: art, drama and movement

 Some therapies, such as art therapy or drama therapy, incorporate creative techniques that can support you to organise and express your emotional experience.
-It’s not always easy to find the words to express yourself, but these therapies can help you communicate emotions that may otherwise be difficult to verbalise.
+It’s not always easy to find the words to express yourself, but these therapies can help you identify and communicate emotions that may otherwise be difficult to verbalise.

 Therapy using the arts could involve postcards, paint, sand-trays, movement or writing, though always as an invitation rather than an obligation when your therapist thinks it may support your work together.

 A number of our therapists are highly trained in using the arts, or drama and movement within therapy.
-Art and drama therapy can help you:

 Executive and life coaching

 Executive and life coaching are not the same as psychotherapy (therapy).
 A therapist will explore the underlying causes of any emotional issues and help you if you’re feeling emotionally distressed.
 A life or executive coach will focus more on the future.
 They will work with you to help you set and work towards personal development goals.

 Life coaches and executive coaches are not qualified to diagnose or treat trauma or health-related problems (unless they specify this in their personal profiles).
 However, if a coach feels you need more emotional or mental health support they can refer you to see a counsellor, psychotherapist or GP.